Denis Istomin: 2018: Fifth ATP final, Gold medal at the Asian games

 Istomin's form would slowly start to slip throughout 2018 as he lost in the first round of three for the four grand slams.
 His only slam win of the year coming at the Australian Open against Pierre-Hugues Herbert which remains his last slam win to date.

 At the 2018 Austrian Open Kitzbühel, Istomin made his 5th ATP final and his last to date.
 He lost to Martin Kližan in straight sets.

 At the 2018 Asian Games, Istomin won the gold medal in the men's singles which would earn him a spot at the 2020 Summer Olympics.

 2019–2020

 Istomin showed very poor form throughout 2019 and 2020.
 He posted a 4–15 win–loss record and his ranking dipped down to 177 by the end of 2019 and 184 by the end of 2020.

 2021: Third Olympics participation

 At the 2021 French Open, Istomin made a surprise run through qualifying and qualified for the main draw.
 He lost to 8th seed Roger Federer in straight sets.

 At the 2020 Olympics, Istomin faced Sumit Nagal in the first round where he lost in three sets.

+2024–25: Retirement and comeback in singles

+In February 2024, Istomin announced his retirement following Uzbekistan's 2024 Davis Cup match against Poland.
+However, he continued to play doubles during the season with Russian player Evgeny Karlovskiy.

+In March 2025, Istomin came back for one ITF singles tournament.